-Figure 4.1 shows how convergence of the iterative algorithm (3.36) is affected by these two parameters.
-It also demonstrates that few tens of massively parallel outer iterations suffice to reach the termination criterion of Section 3.3.4.
+Figure 7 shows how convergence of the iterative algorithm (3.36) is affected by these two parameters.
+It also demonstrates that few tens of massively parallel outer iterations suffice to reach the termination criterion of Sect.
+3.3.4.
+A parallel implementation only has to take into account the spatial neighborhood (3.14) where pixel locations directly interact in order to compute by geometric averaging the likelihood matrix (3.13).